leonmeerfeld/selenium-automation/README.md

 # selenium-automation
-(WIP) Visual Studio 2013 project files for an automation program using Selenium
+(WIP) Visual Studio 2013 project files for an automation program using Selenium.
+Used to test webapplications.